awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-adjacency-graphs.md

 ![\[Graph example number 3.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/1513852905360-671.png)

-The precending schema shows a graph data structure that is defined by a set of data partitions containing the items that define the edges and nodes of the graph\.
+The preceding schema shows a graph data structure that is defined by a set of data partitions containing the items that define the edges and nodes of the graph\.
 Edge items contain a `Target` and a `Type` attribute\.
 These attributes are used as part of a composite key name "TypeTarget" to identify the item in a partition in the primary table or in a second global secondary index\.

 The first global secondary index is built on the `Data` attribute\.
 This attribute uses global secondary index\-overloading as described earlier to index several different attribute types, namely Dates, Names, Places, and Skills\.
 Here, one global secondary index is effectively indexing four different attributes\.